zahratalaei/3dConductors/README.md

     - Ensure that the processed data is placed in the correct path and structure as expected by the frontend application for visualization.

 ### **Running the Server Locally**
+*** If you have processed data, create data/outputs directory at root directory and copy proccessed data into it. e.g. data/outputs/conductors

 To serve the data to the Cesium frontend, follow these steps: